thisgirlElan/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - Prints all base 16 numbers and letters in lowercase

 #### Single digit combinations
--Prints single digit numbers separated by `, `.
+- Prints single digit numbers separated by `, `.

+#### Two digit combinations
+- Prints two digits separated by `, ` where no combination repeats in whichever order and only the smallest combination is printed.